ethbra/team-planetarium/README.md

 **Defects**: We reported over 60 defects, and fixed the large majority of these defects ahead of schedule in Sprint 2 as a stretch goal, and completely fixed

-**Added Features**: As another stretch goal for Sprint 3, the Planetarium
+**Added Features**: As another stretch goal for Sprint 3, we added UI improvements to the Planetarium, with dynamic sizing for each planet list, a new "galaxy" field for each body, and improvements to the selection menu for deleting/creating planets, or logging out

-**DevOps Pipeline**: We developed an almost complete Continuous Deployment pipeline for our test suite, which could only be further automated by having a real production environment.
-After pushing code to GitHub, it is automatically tested (unit, integration, and API tests) and deployed to the simulated production environment if successful on our AWS RDS and EC2 instances.
+**DevOps Pipeline**: We developed an almost complete Continuous Deployment pipeline for our test suite, which could only be further automated by having a production environment to push to.
+After pushing code to GitHub, it is automatically tested (unit, integration, and API tests) and, if successful, deployed to the simulated production environment on our AWS EC2 instance.

 ## Technologies